 P-2 - Work Visa for Performers or Groups Performing Under Reciprocal Exchange

-Are you a performer in a group and you want to enter the US to perform as part of a reciprocal exchange program between the US and an organization in your country?
+Are you a performer in a group and want to enter the US to perform as part of a reciprocal exchange program between the US and an organization in your country?
 Find out more about the P-2 visa.
-For more details.
-Back to the Table of Contents.

 Immigrant Work Visas (Permanent)

-This employment-based visa is for individuals and family members who have an extraordinary ability, are an outstanding professor or researcher, or are a multinational executive or manager and who want to reside in the US permanently.
+This employment-based visa is for individuals and family members who have an extraordinary ability, outstanding professors, researchers, multinational executives, and managers who want to reside in the US permanently.

-This permanent work visa, the EB-2, may be appropriate for you, your family members, or for you as a business owner, if you have achieved success in academics or you have exceptional ability and you have been offered a permanent employment position in the United States.
-For more details.
-Back to the Table of Contents.
+This permanent work visa, the EB-2, may be appropriate for you, your family members, or for you as a business owner, if you have achieved success in your academics or you have exceptional ability and you have been offered a permanent employment position in the United States.

 If you are dreaming of immigrating to the United States and you fit the criteria for a skilled worker, a professional, or an unskilled worker, you may be eligible for the EB-3 visa for permanent residence.

-The United States offers many employment positions for individuals who are non-citizens of the US and who want to move to the US on a permanent basis.
-For more details.
-Back to the Table of Contents.
+The United States offers many employment positions for individuals who are non-citizens of the US and want to move to the US on a permanent basis.

 Why Start with My Visa Source with a Free Online Assessment?